Wiredcraft/test-fullstack/README.md

 npm install
 npm start
 ```
-Run Webpack dev server and Express mock server concurrently.
+This runs Webpack dev server and Express mock server concurrently.
 Notice that Webpack dev server receives all requests and proxys API requests to mock server.

 ### Build